 Today, this emerging marketplace consists mainly of the so-called smart passive fabrics, which are textiles equipped with sensors that can record environmental information but do not react to it.
 In other words, the fabric can measure temperature, pressure, speed, and changes to lighting, among other features, but has no interactive function.

-It will not take too long for smart interactive fabrics to become more accessible.
+It will not take long for smart interactive fabrics to become more accessible to the public.
 Besides sensors, these materials carry pre-programed activators that work in certain situations.
 With thermal reaction, for example, by understanding that the environment is too hot, the fabric can activate thermoregulators that use the weft thread to dissipate heat and provide ideal temperature for the user.

 Have a look at some examples of smart and futuristic fabrics.
-Some have features such as touchscreen and biological scanners, others produce renewable energy, and there are still those that protect from extreme cold and even those that allow producing wefts autonomously, from bacteria.
+Some have features such as touchscreen and biological scanners, others produce renewable energy, or protect users from extreme cold and even those that allow producing wefts autonomously, from bacteria.
 Check this out.

 Fabric that change color, turns into screen and biological scanner